menglongguo/website/_projects/Calendar.md

 ![Calendar Picture](/website/assets/images/22CalendarCover.jpg)

-I built this calendar that cycles through dates mechanically as a fun side project.
+I built this calendar that cycles through dates as a fun side project (a week-long design sprint).
-It was my first woodworking experience and I used it to learn the nuances of choosing and shaping wood (I made it a week-long design sprint)!
+It was my first woodworking experience and I used it to learn the nuances of choosing and shaping wood!
 Check out the video below to see the calendar in action!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sazfCaEHkps?start=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>